 Although it’s not a frequent occurrence, a partially or fully blocked tank check valve can back pressure the pump and add load to the motor, creating that humming sound.

 Since I am providing tips on this page that range from the least intrusive and simplest through to more complex compressor checks, even though cleaning the tank check valve does require some work, it’s an easier check than those that follow.
 Unplug the air compressor, open the tank drain and the PRV valve, and drain the tank completely.

 Remove the line from the pump head where it reaches the tank, and typically you will find the tank check valve there.
-It’s a one way valve.
+It’s a one-way valve.
 Blow through it both ways.
 Air should flow easily in one direction, and not at all in the other.
 Wipe your lips!

 If the check valve isn’t working properly, quite often it only needs a good cleaning.
 Rinse in a clean solvent a few times, let it dry thoroughly, and reassemble.
 If cleaning the tank check valve does not improve its operation, replace it.

-Air Compressor Still Humming?
+Air Compressor Pump Issue?

 Depending on how the compressor motor is connected to the pump, if you can remove a built or de-couple the motor, try turning the pump by hand.
 If there is a pulley, that makes it pretty simple.
 If the motor is directly connected, that makes it more difficult, for sure.

 What we are trying to accomplish is to see if the pump itself has a mechanical issue that is binding it up, backloading the motor, and creating the humming sound.
 If the compressor pump cycles relatively easily by hand, odds are good that the pump is OK.
 Time to check the next item on the list.

-Is It A Capacitor Problem?
+Is it a Capacitor Problem?

 Assuming that your power supply is good, and you are not using an extension cord, your tank check valve is clear, and the pump cycles relatively easily, then your humming air compressor motor problem can be caused by a dead or dying compressor motor start capacitor.